jvbigio/rock-paper-scissors-game/README.md

 # Rock Paper Scissors Game

 A simple game written in vanilla JavaScript, HTML, and CSS.
-This application allows you to play against the computer as many times as you want by simply pressing you next move.
+This application allows you to play against the computer as many times as you want by simply pressing your next move.

 Play game [here](https://jvbigio.github.io/rock-paper-scissors-game/)